 And last but not least, have breaks!
 Your brain needs breaks and time to work with all the new information.
 After pushing all this new content into your brain, rote memorization can only really work when you give your brain rest to deal with the new information.

 Sleep!
 Don ́t worry.
 Your brain will not forget anything while you sleep.
 It is the opposite.
 Your brain is very active and transfers the new knowledge into long-term memory.
 Repeating everything just before you go to sleep can help to increase the chance that this knowledge will be stored for the long term.

-In summary, learning new content is particularly easy if the learner can make connections to knowledge, and if the new content makes sense.
+Learning new content is particularly easy if the learner can make connections to knowledge, and if the new content makes sense.
 If you have a new hobby, you learn a lot of new things in a short time because you enjoy it.
-Try a few different methods and work out what learning type you are.
+Try a few different methods and memory games and work out what learning type you are.
 Once you understand how you memorize new information fast and for long term, practice as much and often as you can.
 Learning is working, and no one can do that for you.